An Adelaide to Perth road trip is one of the most interesting drives you can do in Australia.

 There are plenty of things to do in Perth and the city has some of the best weather in Australia!

-One of the best things about Perth is the number of amazing beaches that are on its doorstep!
+One of the best things about Perth is the number of amazing beaches that are on its doorstep, as well as the beautiful Kings Park.

-After you have completed this monster of a road trip, you can relax on the beach and take in your beautiful surroundings!
+After you have completed one of the longest road trips in Australia, you can relax on the beach and take in your beautiful surroundings in Western Australia!

 Visit Rottnest Island

-One place you should try and check out before the end, or start, of your road trip, is Rottnest Island.
+One place you should try and check out before the end, or start, of this trip, is Rottnest Island.
 It’s located off the coast of mainland Australia near Perth.

 It is a picturesque island that is home to cute little creatures called quokka, a small wallaby like a marsupial.
 The island is a protected nature reserve, which means the scenery here is incredible!